BlueHephaestus/dennis/README.md

 Totalling 480 raw samples, which I expanded with speed factors of .9 and 1.1 as earlier, and transformed to MFCCs, giving 1440 MFCC samples.

-I will post the results soon, however the best Test Accuracy is ~70%.
+I will post the results soon, however the best Validation & Test Accuracy is ~70%.
 This type of topology is much faster and easier to train, while also giving me 6 voice commands to control my music with.
 While I would very much like to have gotten MK.
 3 working, I believe that to be infeasible.
 I am confident that I will be able to get to a < 5% error margin on test accuracy with this layout, especially considering the 70% accuracy was on a two-hidden-layer network with 100 and 30 neurons respectively.
 Before I move on to the features to add, there is one that I believe warrants it's own subheading:

+UPDATE: Have recently obtained Validation Accuracy of 91% on Convolutional-AvgPooling Layer with Kernels of size 4x4, Stride length of 1, and Average Pooling (excluding padding) size of 2x2, followed by Fully Connected Sigmoid layers of size 300 and 30, followed by Softmax output layer for the now 6 outputs.
+Was trained for 800 epochs with a learning rate exponentially decreasing schedule of .17*e^(-0.005x), mini batch size of 56, l2 regularization rate of 3.0, and dropout percentage of 0.2

 ###CHO - Cool Hyper-Parameter Optimizer